gramps-project/gramps-web-docs/docs/en/administration/export.md

 Note that if your Gramps Web user does not have permission to view private records, the export will not be a full backup, since it will not contain any private records.

+This Gramps XML file can later be used to restore the tree to this exact state via [Restore from Backup](settings.md#restore-from-backup).

 ## Share your family tree with users of other genealogy programs

 When sharing genealogical data as Gramps XML is not an option, you can also export a GEDCOM file.
 Note that this is not suited as a backup of your Gramps Web tree.